Schatzie has bachelor's degrees in animal science and English and a master's in education.

 The Tragedy of Dido's Furor

-Not only is Dido a strong and respected ruler, with a reverence for law and order as well as the gods, she is also empathetic and kind to Aneneas and his men.
+Not only is Dido a strong and respected ruler with a reverence for law and order and the gods, but she is also empathetic and kind to Aneneas and his men.
 When they come upon her, she is justly dealing with matters of state, assigning tasks to her citizens: "She began to give them/judgments and rulings, to apportion work/with fairness, or assign some tasks by lot" (1.690-2).
-She bestows this same kindness upon the lost Trojans, telling them that she will assist them in any way possible, or even offer them a place in her city: "Would you care to join us in this realm on equal terms?"
+She bestows this same kindness upon the lost Trojans, telling them that she will assist them in any way possible or even offer them a place in her city: "Would you care to join us in this realm on equal terms?"
 (1.777), granting Aeneas and his men the same rights and privileges as her own citizens, although they are strangers.

 However, Venus worries about the extent of Dido's welcome, and that her kind and generous nature towards Aeneas may change upon the influence of the rival goddess Juno.
 Determined to secure Dido's support and assistance, Venus commissions the god Amor to enchant Dido and make her fall hopelessly in love with Aeneas.
 Disguised as Aeneas' son, Amor sits in Dido's lap and seeks "to waken with new love, a living love,/her long settled mind and dormant heart" (1.984-5).
 A victim of the god's spell, Dido is consumed with passion, and she "ached/with longing that her heart's blood fed, a wound/or inward fire eating her away" (4.1-2).
 Her great strength and sense of duty disappear when Dido submits to this one weakness, as she tells her sister: "I could perhaps give way in this one case/to frailty" (4.26).